Across the Picket Fence - Issues of Concern to Buyers

 Q: Buyer: I've found the house I want.
 Now how do I decide how much to offer?

 First, ask the sellers if they have had a recent appraisal done on the property.
 They may be willing to share the appraisal figure with you.
-If not, find out when they purchased the property and look up records in the town clerk's office.
 Check to see how much similar styled homes in the neighborhood or immediate area have recently sold for to get an idea of the going rate.
-Be sure to ask the seller about any improvements made to the property since they purchased it, or since the appraisal was done, since this will give you an ider of how much they have increase the value. (keep in mind that certain cosmetic improvements, such as wallpapering, may increase the home's desirability to you, but not necessarily improve the value of the property.
+Be sure to ask the seller about any improvements made to the property since they purchased it, or since the appraisal was done, since this will give you an idea of how much they have increase the value. (keep in mind that certain cosmetic improvements, such as wallpapering, may increase the home's desirability to you, but not necessarily improve the value of the property.
 The same is true of inground pools or excessive bathrooms.)
 Finally, compare this home with others that you've looked at and compare asking prices.
 Does it seem overpriced, about right, or under priced?
-Remember, the value of the home you are purchasing is based pimarily on market demand.
+Remember, the value of the home you are purchasing is based primarily on market demand.

 Q: How can I be sure the Private Sale homeowner knows what he's doing?
 How can I be sure I'm not being "taken to the cleaners?"